-FETI is a powerfull solver that was developed by Marc Guyon (ref !!!).
-It as been just converted from Fortan 77 to 90, but never successfully tested after that.
-Since then, nobody has found enough time to further investigate the implementation of FETI and debug it.
+FETI is a powerful solver that was developed by Marc Guyon [Guyon et al. 1999a;b].
+It has been converted from Fortan 77 to 90, but never successfully tested after that.

-Its main advantaged is to save a lot of CPU time compared to SOR or PCG algorithm.
-Nevertheless, its main drawbacks is that the solution is depends on the domain decomposition chosen.
+Its main advantage is to save a lot of CPU time when compared to the SOR or PCG algorithms.
+However, its main drawback is that the solution is dependent on the domain decomposition chosen.
 Using a different number of processors, the solution is the same at the precision required, but not the same at the computer precision.
 This make it hard to debug.